demidenko05/beige-accandr/README.txt

 At first you should better read this article: https://sites.google.com/site/beigesoftware/eis-bobs-pizza/eis-android

-This application never wastes your time because of:
+This application will never waste your time because of:
   1. It provides sufficient functionality:
 * Double entry accounting system.
 * General ledger, trial balance, balance sheet, stock items and other reports.